davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 ```

 After running `switch`, VSCode should be properly copied to
-`/Users/$USER/Applications/Home Manager Trampolines` and should get picked up the next
+`/Users/$USER/Applications/Home Manager Trampolines` and should be available the next
 time Spotlight refreshes.

 ### Stepping Back

-We just included someone's third-party nix utility in our flake to do some custom behavior
+We just included someone's third-party Nix utility in our flake to do some custom behavior
 when Nix installs macOS GUI apps.
 You probably didn't notice that `mac-app-util` is
 written in **Common Lisp**.
 I've never written Common Lisp, and my guess is you haven't
 either.
 Even so, with fewer than five lines of code we were able make use of some code that